 ^{} In every part of the world, one of the most general characteristics of the savage is to despise and degrade the female sex.
 Among most of the tribes in America, their condition is so peculiarly grievous, that servitude is a name too mild to describe their wretched state; a wife is no better than a beast of burden.
-While the man passes his days in idleness or amusement, the woman is con-demned to incessant toil.
+While the man passes his days in idleness or amusement, the woman is condemned to incessant toil.
 Tasks are imposed upon her without mercy, and services are received without complacence or gratitude.
-There are some districts in America, where this state of degradation has been so severely felt, that mothers have destroyed their female infants to deliver them at once from a life in which they were doomed to such a miserable slavery .- See MALTHUS on of diet on which they principally subsist during their journeys into the interior.
+There are some districts in America, where this state of degradation has been so severely felt, that mothers have destroyed their female infants to deliver them at once from a life in which they were doomed to such a miserable slavery .- See Malthus on Population.